How to Start a Business BlogJanuary 3, 2022

-This article explains the difference between .com, .co, .biz, .net, and .org and how to register your domain
+Learn the difference between domain extensions .com, .co, .biz, .net, and .org and how to register your domain

 Your domain name is the face of your website and your online brand — it’s the first thing visitors learn about your website.
 Every domain name is unique, but the best ones are relevant, familiar, and easy to remember.